andriiglukhyi/data-structures-and-algorithms/challenges/binary-search/README.md

 ## Challenge

-Function should be independent of the num elements in arrai
+Function should be independent of the num elements in array

 ## Solution

-data-structures-and-algorithms/assets/shift-array.jpg
+data-structures-and-algorithms/assets/binary_search.jpg